httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 4. Why remove references to delta-encoding?

-   Unnecessary for a correct implementation of this spec.
-The revised spec can be nicely adapted to "delta encoding", but all the references here to delta encoding don't add anything to this RFC.
+   Unnecessary for a correct implementation of this specification.
+The revised specification can be nicely adapted to "delta encoding", but all the references here to delta encoding don't add anything to this RFC.
 Another job would be to refresh delta encoding.

 5. Why remove references to Digest Authentication?

-   This RFC seems to me completely unrelated to Digest Authentication but for the word "Digest".
+   This specification seems to me completely unrelated to Digest Authentication but for the word "Digest".

 6. What changes in `Want-Digest`?